7-Layer Dip Potato Skins

 They actually have nine different components so they could really be called 9-Layer Skins, but you get the picture.

-They’re vegetarian (but can be made vegan), gluten-free and basically fool proof to make.
+They can be made vegan or vegetarian, they’re gluten-free, and they’re basically fool proof to make.

 Layer one is the potato skin.

-Layer two, black bean puree.
-Use a food processor to puree regular black beans (low sodium preferred).
+Layer two, bean puree.
+Use a food processor to puree pinto beans or regular black beans (low sodium preferred, BPA-free can).

-I make my own by combining one avocado with a squeeze of lemon, a dollop of salsa and greek yogurt, and a sprinkle of garlic powder, salt and pepper.
+Layer four, guacamole.
+I make my own by combining one avocado with a squeeze of lemon, a dollop of salsa, and a sprinkle of garlic powder, salt, and pepper.
 So easy.

-Layer four, five, six, etc: greek yogurt, diced olives, green onions, diced tomatoes and cheddar cheese.
+Layer five, six, etc: vegan sour cream or greek yogurt, diced olives, green onions, diced tomatoes or salsa, and lettuce.

-If you bake the taters ahead of time, it will only take you about 15 minutes to prepare these for guests.
+If you bake the taters ahead of time, the whole thing will only take you about 15 minutes to prepare before your game-day guests arrive.